 RPM is a per se breach of the Act, which means it is prohibited outright, regardless of whether it has the purpose, effect or likely effect of substantially lessening competition.

 Changes to the Act from 6 November 2017 mean that it is now possible to obtain protection from the Act for RPM conduct by lodging a notification.
 Prior to this date, ACCC authorisation was the only way to obtain legal protection for RPM conduct.
 Authorisation will continue to be available, so now businesses proposing to engage in RPM have a choice of lodging a notification or seeking authorisation.

 The ACCC will assess an RPM notification to determine whether the likely benefit to the public from the RPM conduct will outweigh the likely detriment to the public from the conduct.

-The protection from legal action provided by lodging a notification for RPM conduct automatically commences 28 days after the notification was validly lodged, unless the ACCC issues a draft notice objecting to the notification within that period.
-(The 28 day period will reduce to 14 days from 6 November 2018).
+The protection from legal action provided by lodging a notification for RPM conduct automatically commences 14 days after the notification was validly lodged, unless the ACCC issues a draft notice objecting to the notification within that period.

 The notification process is public and the notification and all relevant submissions by the notifying party and interested parties are placed on the notifications public register.

 Notifying parties and interested parties providing information to the ACCC regarding a notification may ask that the information, or parts of it, be excluded from the public register because it is confidential.
 All confidentiality claims must be substantiated.